Rick hears his neighbor’s cat on his front porch.

 “Maybe.”
 He blinked his tears away and changed the subject.
 “Is there some soap and some shampoo I can use?”

 “There’s shampoo and liquid soap in the shower.
 Here are a bath towel and a washcloth.
-When you’re warmed up and finished in the Jacuzzi, you can get in the shower to wash up and wash your hair.”
+When you’re warmed up and finished in the Jacuzzi, you can get in the shower to wash everything including your hair.”

 He grinned at me.
 “Thanks.
 I’d like to use the shower now if it’s okay.”